Osnabrück

-Osnabrück ([ɔsnaˈbʁʏk]; Ossenbrügge; archaic Osnaburg) is a city in the German state of Lower Saxony.
+Osnabrück ([ɔsnaˈbʁʏk]; Ossenbrügge; archaic English: Osnaburg) is a city in Lower Saxony in western Germany.
 It is situated on the river Hase in a valley penned between the Wiehen Hills and the northern tip of the Teutoburg Forest.
-With a population of 168,145 Osnabrück is one of the four largest cities in Lower Saxony.
-The city is the centrepoint of the Osnabrück Land region as well as the District of Osnabrück.
+With a population of 168,145 Osnabrück is the fourth largest city in Lower Saxony.

-The founding of Osnabrück was linked to its positioning on important European trading routes.
-Charlemagne founded the Diocese of Osnabrück in 780.
-The city was also a member of the Hanseatic League.
-At the end of the Thirty Years' War (1618–1648), one of the treaties comprising the Peace of Westphalia was negotiated in Osnabrück (the other being in nearby Münster).
-In recognition of its role as the site of negotiations, Osnabrück later adopted the title Friedensstadt ("city of peace").
-The city is also known as the birthplace of anti-war novelist Erich-Maria Remarque and painter Felix Nussbaum.

 More recently Osnabrück has become well known for its industry.
 Numerous companies in the automobile, paper, steel and grocery sectors are located in the city and its surrounding area.
 In spite of the massive destruction inflicted on the city during World War II, the Altstadt (old town) was eventually reconstructed extensively with designs loyal to the original medieval architecture there.
 Osnabrück was also the home of the largest British garrison outside the United Kingdom.
 Osnabrück's modern, urban image is enhanced by the presence of more than 22,000 students studying at the University and the University of Applied Sciences.
 Although part of the state of Lower Saxony, historically, culturally and linguistically Osnabrück is considered part of the region of Westphalia.

 Name

 The origin of the name Osnabrück is disputed.
 The suffix -brück suggests a bridge over or to something (from German Brücke = bridge) but the prefix Osna- is explained in at least two different ways: the traditional explanation is that today's name is a corruption of Ossenbrügge (westphalian meaning "oxen bridge"), which is etymologically and historically impossible, because the town is older than this corruption of consonants (documented in 13th century, Osnabrück was founded in 8th century), but others state that it is derived from the name of the Hase River which is arguably derived from Asen (Æsir), thus giving Osnabrück the meaning "bridge to the gods", and previously Tacitus named people living near the grey river (Hase) Chasuarii.
 It may also be noted that Osnabrück is situated on the northern end of the Teutoburg Forest, which until the 19th century was known as the Osning.
-The way in which the city's name is pronounced can also serve as a means of telling if the speaker is a native of Osnabrück or a visitor: most locals stress the last syllable, while those from elsewhere tend to stress the first one.

 The city gave its name to the textile fabric of osnaburg.